What is Sports Premium?

 - spending money on improving physical education (PE) and sport in primary schools.

-How will St Matthew's spend the PE Grant?
+How will St Matthew's spend the Sports Premium?

 Provide specialist teaching and training to staff to raise attainment in PE